 For example, what was the point of Ontario Premier Doug Ford keeping the LCBO (Ontario’s government run liquor stores) open while all other “non-essential” businesses were ordered closed?
 Aren’t LCBO workers and customers as at risk of contracting the disease as any other retail worker or customer?

-And why is the construction sector in Ontario deemed an “essential service” when most manufacturing and services are deemed “non-essential” and forced to close?
-Are we placing construction workers in danger by arbitrarily labeling construction an “essential service” without working with the industry and unions to develop social distancing and hygeinic protocols that are specific and appropriate to construction?
+And why was the construction sector in Ontario deemed an “essential service” when most manufacturing and services were deemed “non-essential” and forced to close?
+Weren’t we placing construction workers in danger by arbitrarily labeling construction an “essential service” without working with the industry and unions to develop social distancing and hygeinic protocols that were specific and appropriate to construction?

 And finally, why has the government failed to make plexiglass shields in front of retail checkouts mandatory in all workplaces dealing with the general public?
 Many public health professionals suggest such a government directive would prevent thousands of retail workers from contracting the virus.
 And if plexiglass sheilds were installed in all workplaces with a customer service orientation, would so many of those “non-essential” services have to close?

 A better approach than the long-term closure of all establishments deemed “non-essential” (and then making many arbitrary exemptions like the LCBO and construction), would be for the government to issue a set of strict and mandatory “social distancing” and hygeinic best practices for both essential and non-essential workplaces.
 Such guidelines would likely include ordering building modifications (e.g. plexiglass sheilds) and enforcing social distancing inside establishments (such as stores) where people gather.
 If an establishment can pass a government inspection clearly showing that the new distancing standards have been met and the risk of virus transmission has been greatly reduced, the space would be allowed to re-open with ongoing government monitoring.